mathildasoda/mathildasoda.github.io/_posts/2024-06-06-senior-thesis.md

 My senior thesis presentation is below, as you can see I finally managed to find the very nice presentation template that everyone use everywhere - I finally learn to use beamer!

+An overview: BNN-HI works for training/testing of the same distribution (currently diagonal gaussian), but not on different train-test distribution.
+There are problems with regard to parameter constrains: hierarchical step necessitates synthetics and posterior distribution belonging to the same family, but such setup is hard to accomplish for current setting of BNN.
+In the latter half of my thesis, we changed direction and explored simulation-based inference.

 <iframe src="https://drive.google.com/file/d/1gSqlen7jH0BwOUZYYkShWIzOn3fliFTo/preview" width="100%" height="800" scrollbar=0 view=Fit></iframe>

 Below is my partly-written "thesis" - I was half way through writing it before learning that a written thesis is not required for my degree.
 In the end, I decided to post whatever I had written as it provide better understanding of my work.